amit2111github/MyFirstRepo/README.md

 # MyFirstRepo
 Demo Repo
-this file is just edited manually
+this file is just edited manually now i am changing this to get conflicts .